 For more on LGBT+ History from OHR, click here.

-Charlie is a 2nd Year studying Spanish and Italian at Jesus.
-When he’s not crying over a translation, he can usually be found talking about queer theory, enthusing about Nigella Lawson’s Twitter, or taking photos of interesting doors.
+Charles is a third year Spanish and Italian student at Jesus.
+If he’s not meticulously sampling the wines of Spain or Italy, he can usually be found enthusing about some queer theory, loving Nigella Lawson’s twitter, or being excited about a piece of medieval architecture.
 Twitter: @cgwest00